The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Upload multiple Wishlist Items
-Upload (add) multiple wishlist items into an existing wishlist in the TWC system.
+Adds multiple wishlist items into an existing wishlist.

+**THIS API IS DEPRECIATED.
+USE ADD-ITEMS**

 Endpoint: ```/api/wishlist/upload-items```